Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 However, avocado oil is becoming more prevalent, and further positive studies are appearing to support it.
 Studies show that avocado oil has many of the same benefits attributed to olive oil, including heat stability when exposed to high temperatures (22).

 All in all, these two oils are similar in everything but price and availability.
-Unfortunately, avocado oil is still difficult to source and comes at a premium price.
+Unfortunately, avocado oil comes at a premium price.

 Tallow Nutrition Facts (per 100g)